nscott10/git-tutorial-msac/exercise06.md

         git status

 10. Which of the steps could be omitted?
+Adding a comment with -m

 11. Why might it be a bad idea to omit them?
+Its a bad idea because it makes it more difficult to keep track of changes

 12. Repeat the above steps to add a new file with the name `vegetables.txt`